brunoarine/whalesniffer/README.md

 _2D Fourier transform simulation on a) an image with geometric shapes and interference lines, b) interference lines only, and c) geometric shapes only._

-When applying the fast Fourier transform to a real photo and obtaining the power spectrum (squaring the real and imaginary part of the spectrum), the result is not intuitive enough for us to know which region of the spectrum to neutralize for that the desired interferences are eliminated (Figure 6 ).
+When applying the fast Fourier transform to a real photo and obtaining the power spectrum (squaring the real and imaginary part of the spectrum), the result is not intuitive enough for us to know which region of the spectrum to neutralize so that interferences could be eliminated.

 <p align="center">
 <img src="./doc/img/channel_s_fourier.png">

 <em>The Fourier transform of the image's S-channel does not immediately show clues as to how to eliminate ripples in the water.</em>
 </p>

 Thus, for the sake of simplicity, I decided to apply a medium filter to the selected channels before the execution of the segmentation processes, making sure that the mask used was larger than the size of the shadows and streaks that we would like to eliminate.